 Skip to main content

-I am a senior lecturer in contemporary art.
-My praxis crosses the registers of fine art, curating, writing and pedagogy, with a research focus on art and spatial politics.
-Recent projects have focused on West London suburbs, particularly Heathrow, its neighbourhoods and airspace.
-In 2019-20 I curated the publicly funded exhibition and public programme 'Air Matters.
-Learning from Heathrow', Watermans Arts.
-This work has since opened onto geographies of mobility/immobility, especially following the pandemic.
-I am a regular contributor to the Art and Mobilities Network and am currently setting up a collaboration between Kingston University's MA in Museum & Galleries Studies and Community Brain, Surbiton.
-The expectation is a community facing public programme based at Tolworth railway station.
+I am Senior Lecturer in Critical and Historical Studies at Kingston School of Art.
+My praxis spans the registers of art, curating, teaching and writing, with a disciplinary interest in art and spatial politics.
+Recent projects have centred on spatial contestation in the West London suburbs, particularly Heathrow, its neighbourhoods and airspace.
+In 2019-20 I curated the ACE funded exhibition and public programme 'Air Matters.
+Learning from Heathrow', Watermans Arts, a set of events that sought to intervene in debates around Heathrow expansion.
+Continuing with this geographical focus, I am currently developing a project on the study of coexistence - human, natural and technological.
+I am a regular contributor to the Art and Mobilities Research Network and my practice has contributed innovative methodologies in teaching, most recently for the programme, MA in Museum & Galleries Studies.

 Applications for postgraduate study are welcome.